top of page

 From Idea to Prototype: Rapid Prototyping for Product Development

-At Genesys Electronics Design, we know that great products start with great ideas, but turning an idea into something tangible can take time.
+At Genesys Electronics Design, we understand that great products start with great ideas.
+However, turning an idea into something tangible can take time.
 That’s where rapid prototyping makes all the difference.

-Using in-house tools like our 3D printer and laser cutter, we can quickly create and refine proof-of-concept (POC) models, helping clients test design, fit and functionality within days instead of weeks.
+Using our in-house tools like the 3D printer and laser cutter, we can quickly create and refine proof-of-concept (POC) models.
+This helps clients test design, fit, and functionality within days instead of weeks.

 Why Rapid Prototyping for Product Development Matters

 In the early stages of product development, speed and flexibility are essential.
-Whether it’s an enclosure design or a custom component, the ability to prototype quickly allows us to identify issues early, explore multiple design options and deliver better outcomes for our clients.
+Whether it’s an enclosure design or a custom component, the ability to prototype quickly allows us to identify issues early.
+We can explore multiple design options and deliver better outcomes for our clients.

-For mechanical prototyping, our team primarily uses PLA filament, which is suitable for most enclosure and mechanical fit tests.
-When we need to visualise internal lighting or create custom light pipes, we use translucent PETG.
-ABS is also available when higher durability or specific material behaviour is required.
+For mechanical prototyping, our team primarily uses PLA filament.
+This material is suitable for most enclosure and mechanical fit tests.
+When we need to visualize internal lighting or create custom light pipes, we use translucent PETG.
+ABS is also available for higher durability or specific material behavior.
 This range of materials ensures that each prototype reflects both the functional and visual requirements of the final product.

-At Genesys, rapid prototyping is not just about speed, it’s about making informed design decisions early.
-This strategic approach lays the foundation for how we work hands-on in the lab, turning concepts into physical prototypes within days while reducing development costs and accelerating time-to-market.
+At Genesys, rapid prototyping is not just about speed; it’s about making informed design decisions early.
+This strategic approach lays the foundation for how we work hands-on in the lab.
+We turn concepts into physical prototypes within days while reducing development costs and accelerating time-to-market.

 Inside the Lab: 3D Printing and Laser Cutting in Action